Authorities: Utah's Ty Jordan died in accidental shooting - WHIZ News

 Beckwith declined to identify the man by name, but online case records from the Tarrant County Medical Examiner’s on Sunday showed it was Jordan.

-Jordan’s cause of death is not yet listed in the records and officials with the medical examiner’s office could not be immediately reached for comment Sunday.
-The Denton police did not immediately respond to a request for comment Sunday.
+Jordan’s cause of death is listed as “gunshot wound of abdomen” in the records.
+His manner of death has not yet been released and officials with the medical examiner’s office could not be immediately reached for comment Sunday.
+The Denton police did not respond to a request for comment Sunday.

 Jordan came up as a tailback playing in Mesquite, a Dallas suburb about 50 miles (80 kilometers) southeast of Denton.